 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-Liquidity risk is managed by maintaining sufficient cash reserves to meet operational needs at all times so that the Company does not breach borrowing limit.
+Liquidity risk is managed by maintaining sufficient cash reserves to always meet operational needs so that the Company does not breach any borrowing limit.
 The Company manages liquidity risk by effective working capital and cash flow management.

-Beta Glass Plc invests its surplus cash in interest bearing current accounts.
-At the reporting date the Company had N3.07 billion including Unclaimed dividend fund (December 2022: 11.07 billion) in interest The table below summarised the maturity profile of the Company's financial liabilities based on contractual undiscounted cash flows.
+Beta Glass Plc invests its surplus cash in interest bearing accounts.
+At the reporting date the Company had N5.56 billion including Unclaimed dividend fund of N169 million (December 2023: N11.06 billion) in interest bearing accounts.

+The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted cash flows.